A featherectomy

 Materials for the or nué projects

 But what is or nué?
-It is a technique in which metal threads are couched down to complete fill a shape, but using a variety of colours rather than just the usual matching thread – in other words, instead of making the couching as near-invisible as possible, some of it stands out from the gold background to form a picture.
+It is a technique in which metal threads are couched down to completely fill a shape, but using a variety of colours rather than just the usual matching thread – in other words, instead of making the couching as near-invisible as possible, some of it stands out from the gold background to form a picture.
 Only on that part of the gold which surrounds the picture is the metal couched with the usual golden-yellow sewing thread (or grey in the case of silver threads), in the usual bricked pattern of couching stitches about 3mm apart.
 The coloured couching is more dense, completely covering the metal threads.
 There is a related technique sometimes called Italian couching where shading is achieved by working the coloured stitches wider apart or closer together, but in or nué it is done by colour changes rather than variations in stitch density.
 It is possible to have quite sophisticated shading in an or nué design (some of the medieval examples are stunningly detailed), but often it uses a fairly simple palette in blocks of colour.
 I decided to keep the shading simple, as it will be the students’ first-ever attempt at this technique.
 And keeping the shading simple is easier in a design without too much detail.
 So my first step was to create a relatively simple outline of a snowdrop.

 A simple snowdrop